georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/locateme/README.md

 # LocateMe

-This addon allows users to display their position on the map.
+This addon, when enabled and active, allows users to track their location on the map.
 author: @fvanderbiest

 ## Setup